tp1de/ioBroker.ems-esp/README.md

 ## Changelog

 ### 0.9.1
-* (Thomas Petrick) Adjust for different bolean formats
+* (Thomas Petrick) Adjust for different boolean formats

 ### 0.9.0
 * (Thomas Petrick) Rework Adapter for some statistics and prepare for heating control (under development)